Pano (song): Commercial performance

-"Pano" debuted at number 3 on the Spotify Top Songs - Philippines weekly chart dated December 16, 2021.
-On its second week, the single reached number one and retained its spot for 18 consecutive weeks.
-"Pano" also remained atop the Spotify Top 50 - Philippines chart for 62 days, breaking the record for the longest running number-one OPM song on the history of Spotify Philippines, previously held by IV of Spades’ “Mundo”.
-The single extended its record to 122 days, with a total of 139 million streams as of March 8, 2023.
+"Pano" debuted at number 3 on the Spotify Top Songs - Philippines weekly and reached number one in its second week, retaining its spot for 18 consecutive weeks.
+"Pano" also remained atop the Spotify Top 50 - Philippines chart for 62 days, breaking the record for the longest running number-one OPM song on the history of Spotify Philippines, previously held by IV of Spades' "Mundo".
+The single extended its record to 122 days, with a total of 129 million streams as of February 17, 2023.
 On Spotify Wrapped, "Pano" placed as the fourth most-played Philippine track in 2022.
+On YouTube, it is the most listened-to song in the Philippines in 2022 with over 97 million streams according to a research conducted by Liberty Games.

 On February 15, Billboard launched the Philippines Songs chart as part of its Hits of the World collection, in which "Pano" debuted at number one on the chart dated February 19.
 The track set several records, becoming the first song in the history of the chart to peak at number one, the first song to debut on top, and the first chart-topper performed and written by a Filipino musician.
-The song stayed at number one for 11 weeks.
+On the weeks dated April 16 and April 23, Tabudlo monopolized the top 3 of the chart with "Pano" at number one, followed by his other singles "Habang Buhay" and "Asan Ka Na Ba".
+The song stayed at number one for 11 weeks, becoming the longest-running number-one song in Philippines Songs.
+"Pano" charted for 30 weeks in total, making its last appearance on the week ending on December 17, 2022.